BlackOpsOne/Cheating-PSA/pages/bo1/Stealth-Cheating.md

 > [!CAUTION]
 > This makes it impossible to know if someone is using God Mode, Demi God Mode, or No Target.

+## Ingame Save States
+The game has a command called `devsave` that saves the exact state of a game at any certain point, however the entity counter does not reset back to what it was.

+> [!WARNING]
+> This can be detected if the game is being streamed live.
+However if the game is played offline, combined with no printing, this is impossible to detect.

 ## Stealth Patching - Game Mod
 This refers to the use of Game Mod, and using a custom `.ff` file in the form of a map patch, but with `_override.ff` at the end of the file instead of just `_patch.ff`.